Facebook stops Huawei from pre-installing apps on phones

-LONDON (AP) — Facebook has stopped letting its apps come pre-installed on smartphones sold by Huawei in order to comply with U.S. restrictions, dealing a fresh blow to the Chinese tech giant.
+LONDON (AP) — Facebook said Friday it has stopped letting its apps come pre-installed on smartphones sold by Huawei in order to comply with U.S. restrictions, a move that deals a fresh blow to the Chinese tech giant.

-The social network said Friday that it has suspended providing software for Huawei to put on its devices while it reviews recently introduced U.S. sanctions.
+The social network said it has suspended providing software for Huawei to put on its devices while it reviews recently introduced U.S. sanctions.

-Owners of existing Huawei smartphones that already have Facebook apps can continue using them and downloading updates.
+Owners of existing Huawei smartphones that already have Facebook apps can continue to use them and download updates.

-It’s not clear if buyers of new Huawei devices will be able to install Facebook’s apps on their own.
+But it’s not clear if buyers of new Huawei devices will be able to install Facebook’s apps on their own.

 Facebook’s move is the latest fallout in the escalating U.S.-China tech feud.

 The Commerce Department last month effectively barred U.S. companies from selling their technology to Huawei and other Chinese firms without government approval.
+China’s Commerce Ministry responded this week by warning it would release its own list of “unreliable” foreign companies in the near future.

+U.S. officials are pressing their global campaign to blacklist Huawei, the world’s No. 1 network equipment provider and second-largest smartphone maker.
+They say Beijing could use the company’s products for cyberespionage but without presenting evidence of intentional spying.

+“We are reviewing the Commerce Department’s final rule and the more recently issued temporary general license and taking steps to ensure compliance,” Facebook said, referring to a 90-day grace period allowing continued support of existing Huawei equipment.

 Huawei declined to comment.